fltk/fltk/README.MSWindows.txt

 FLTK provides a neat script named "fltk-config" that can provide all the flags needed to build FLTK applications using the same flags that were used to build the library itself.
-Running "fltk-config" without arguments will print a list options.
+Running "fltk-config" without arguments will print a list of options.
 The easiest call to compile an FLTK application from a single source file is:

   fltk-config --compile myProgram.cxx

 "fltk-config" and "fluid" will be installed in "/usr/local/bin/" by default.
 I recommend that you add it to the command search path.